pulkit-dheer/GitHub-JIRA-Workflow-Synchronization-System/README.md

 # GitHub-JIRA Workflow Synchronization System
-Is is an advance Github-Jira Integration.
+Is is an advance Github-Jira Integration with a proper synchronization system.